 In the case of a security, the

-Form B257 - Application for Extension of Period of Temporary Importation (762KB PDF) should be sent to National Temporary Imports and Securities at NTIS@border.gov.au
+Form B257 - Application for Extension of Period of Temporary Importation (762KB PDF) should be sent to National Temporary Imports and Securities (NTIS) at

 For a carnet, approval is required from:

-- The Australian guaranteeing body (VECCI or AAA), and
+- The Australian guaranteeing body (Victorian Chamber of Commerce and Industry or AAA)

 - The carnet issuing body overseas.